 But remember, this robot vacuum is ideal for hard floors and pet hair only.
 On carpets, it gets overwhelmed, and from its low suction, it is not a carpet robot vacuum.

 iLIFE V3s Pro vs. V5s Pro

 These two are among the cheapest iLIFE robot vacuums in the market.
 But the iLIFE V5s is superior to the V3s in many ways.
 If you look at the price difference, it is so slender that buying the V3s seems not a smart idea.
 You’d rather top up the few bucks and get the extra features.

 So, what are these extras that the V5s Pro is bringing on board?

 The V3s is an old ILIFE robot vacuum model.
 I would compare it very much to the Roomba 650; no fancy features, just raw power.
 The first notable difference from the V5s Pro is the cleaning orientation.
 While the V3s Pro offers vacuuming and dry mopping only, the V5s Pro has a water tank to facilitate wet mopping.

-The war is waged further with the V5s bring a new 2nd Gen motor that is more efficient and quieter.
+The war is waged further with the V5s bringing a new 2nd Gen motor that is more efficient and quieter.
 Perhaps the talking point is the new high power mode called Max Mode.
 The V3s lacks this great feature that makes carpet cleaning a buzz.
 Lastly, the infrared sensors in the V5s Pro takes navigation to a new level.
-These sensors are designed for localization which enhances the navigation intelligence of the vacuum.
-That’s why the V5s Pro doesn’t get stuck as often as the V3s.
+These sensors are designed for localization, which enhances the navigation intelligence of the vacuum.
+That’s why the V5s Pro doesn’t get stuck as often as the V3s does.

 iLIFE V5s Pro vs. V7s Pro